Exploring interests in high school is one of the best things you can do for your homeschool high schoolers!

 Encourage your high schooler to pick an activity and try it out.
 You both may be surprised by the journey you end up taking and the memories you make along the way.
 We sure were!
 And would not trade it for anything!

-For a pdf download of this list to keep handy and discuss your options with your homeschooler and a chart to keep track of activities, leadership positions, awards or achievements, and a contact person for those future letters of recommendation, click here https://katieshomeschoolcottage.com/product/homeschool-high-school-activity-record-worksheets/
+For a detailed list with links and more activities and organizations that provide hands-on experience for your child an Activity Record Log to keep track of activities, leadership positions, awards or achievements, and a contact person for those future letters of recommendation, explore our Homeschool Guide to Develop Leadership Skills in High School.

 2 Comments